nuttyartist/daino-notes-public/README.md

 I wanted to create a note-taking app with these three points in mind:

 1. Its underlying data is a simple plain text (with Markdown syntax).
-2. It has a WYSIWYG block editor (that can render complex objects like Kanban, Images, etc).
+2. It has a WYSIWYG block editor (that can render complex objects like Task Board, Images, etc).
 3. It is simple and familiar to use even for the most non-technical users.

 (More details in a future blog post on [my blog](https://rubymamistvalove.com))